Discretized Gradient Flow for Manifold Learning in the Space of Embeddings: Introduction

-In contrast, discretized gradient flow is both a tool for theoretical results on gradient flow \cite[Ch.~11]{AGS} and for computer implementations based on discretized, usually linearized, versions of gradient flow \cite{DR}, although these are not guaranteed to converge \cite{Cooper}.
-In the theoretical direction, we argue that the entire penalty term should be invariant under the diffeomorphism group of $M$, just like typical data terms which measure the distance from data points to $\phi(M).$ In particular, regularization terms built from geometric quantities like the volume or total curvature of $M$ have this invariance.
-In contrast, more familiar regularization terms like a Sobolev norm of the embedding are not diffeomorphism invariant.
-We prove in Theorem 1 that for a diffeomorphism invariant penalty function $P$, the gradient vector field $\nabla P_{\phi}$ is guaranteed to be pointwise normal to $\phi(M).$ This simplifies the discretization process, and leads us to determine the distance one can move in a pointwise normal direction to an embedding $\phi(M)$ and still remain in $\calE.$ In the applied direction, Theorem \ref{thm:three} an explicit lower bound for this distance in terms of the geometry of $\phi(M)$ and knowledge of local coordinate charts for $M$.
+As an overview of the paper, in \S2, we give a short overview of manifold learning with references to the literature. \S3 gives an outline of the proof of Theorem \ref{thm:three}.
+In \S4, we argue that the entire penalty term should be invariant under the diffeomorphism group of $M$, just like the data fitting term (i).
+In particular, regularization terms built from geometric quantities like the volume or total mean curvature of $M$ have this invariance, while more familiar regularization terms like a Sobolev norm of the embedding do not.
+We prove in Theorem \ref{thm:one} that for a diffeomorphism invariant penalty function $P$, the gradient vector field $\nabla P_{\phi}$ is guaranteed to be pointwise normal to $\phi(M).$ \S5 gives the proof of Theorem \ref{thm:three}. \S6 is a discussion of potential extensions of this work.
+Appendix A contains a proof of a quantitative implicit function theorem used in \S5.